Three Abbey Green Environmental Policies

 Showers: when Three Abbey Green was renovated, all rooms were fitted with en-suite/private showers to save water.
-The only exceptions are our larger family rooms, the Westwood Suite and the Asher Suite, each of which have both bath and separate shower, and Elizabeth Bennet in the Jane Austen Wing which has a bath only (a shower will be fitted soon).
+The only exceptions are our larger family rooms, the Westwood Suite and the Asher Suite, each of which has both bath and separate shower and Elizabeth Bennet, in the Jane Austen Wing, which has a shower over the bath.

 Light bulbs: Where possible our light bulbs are ‘saver lamps’, with up to 80% energy saving compared with traditional bulbs.
 We have recently begun replacing the halogen bulbs in our recessed spotlights with more energy-efficient LED-based lamps.

 Heating: All radiators have individual thermostats.
 The central heating is on a timer so that it is on when we expect guests to be in the guest house and off at other times.
 We are always happy to put on the heating, if requested.
 The guest house’s central heating boiler has just been replaced with a new and more energy-efficient system that we believe will significantly reduce emissions and waste.

 Tea, coffee and hot chocolate: all are sourced from Fair Trade suppliers.